rapidez/docs/src/4.x/semantic-search.md

 ---

-With semantic search it's possible to understand the meaning of words by utilizing vector searches.
-You can get results on for example "clothing", dispite that word isn't used in any product information.
-It knows a "shirt" or "pants" are related to "clothing".
-There are also multilangual machine learning models so it's possible to search in multiple languages without the need to translate anything.
-So in Dutch "kleding" or "tas voor op je rug" also returns results.
+With semantic search, it's possible to understand the meaning of words by utilizing vector searches.
+You can get results with for example "clothing", even if that word isn't used in any product information.
+It understands that "shirt" or "pants" is related to "clothing".
+There are also multilingual machine learning models, so it's possible to search in multiple languages without the need to translate anything.
+For example, in Dutch; "kleding" or "tas voor op je rug" will also return results.

 [[toc]]

-## Preperation
+## Preparation

-Make sure you're familiar with [InstantSearch](https://github.com/algolia/instantsearch), that's what we're using for the autocomplete and product listings; like the category pages, the search page and product sliders.
+Make sure you're familiar with [InstantSearch](https://github.com/algolia/instantsearch), as it's used for the autocomplete and product listings such as category pages, the search page and product sliders.
 [Indexing](indexer.md) is handled by [Laravel Scout](https://laravel.com/docs/12.x/scout) and to make [InstantSearch](https://github.com/algolia/instantsearch) compatible with [Elasticsearch](https://www.elastic.co/elasticsearch) / [OpenSearch](https://opensearch.org) we're using [Searchkit](https://github.com/searchkit/searchkit).
 More docs on related topics:

 - [Requirements](installation.md#requirements)
 - Elasticsearch: [configuration](configuration.md#elasticsearch), [CORS](installation.md#elasticsearch) and [secure](deployment.md#secure-elasticsearch)